• close up of Anemone Pamina pink flower and yellow center

 How to Care for Anemone Pamina

-Before you purchase your Anemone Pamina plant, be sure to read the recommended care instructions to ensure your plant remains happy and healthy for years to come.
+Before you purchase your Anemone Pamina plant, be sure to read our care instructions to ensure your plants remain happy and healthy for years to come.

 Frequently Asked questions